 Our physicians are proud to be inclusive and to host the region's widest range of payors accepted.
 Our faculty aggressively innovate in, and support, the primary care setting, but also individualize for the chronic, complex care patients and for those with rare diseases.
 Basic science research, new drug trials, translational research and educational research are all valued and highly sought after at this institution.

 The educational activities of the department include medical students of all levels, 52 resident physicians based at Cardinal Glennon, 20 pediatric sub-specialty fellows, many resident physicians who rotate from partner institutions for pediatric exposure and numerous allied health students.
 Family-centered rounding, patient education initiatives, music therapy, and links to schools are integrated into this complicated and fast moving health care environment.

-Jeffrey Teckman, M.D., is the Interim Chair, Saint Louis University Department of
+Gary M. Albers, M.D., is the Interim Chair, Saint Louis University Department of Pediatrics,

 We strive to improve children's health by providing patient care, education and research in a unique shared environment of inquisitive minds, compassion and respect for human dignity, embodied and fostered by Saint Louis University and SSM Health.

 We have a functional relationship with Saint Louis University's Center for Health Outcomes Research (SLUCOR) in the Saint Louis University School of Medicine to facilitate academic projects for trainees and faculty.